jlaude/firebase-web-app/README.md

 - In the project settings, add a new web app and copy the configuration values.
 - Enable Google authentication in the Firebase Authentication section of the console and add the appropriate redirect URLs.

-5. Set the environment variables:

-- copy startup.sh.example to startup.sh
-- update the sed commands with the variables applicable to your firebase project

-6. Build and run the Docker container:
+5. Build the Docker container:

-docker build -t firebase-web-app . docker run firebase-web-app
+docker build -t firebase-web-app .

+6. Run the docker container:

+Pass the following environment variables to your conatiner when running:

+FIREBASE_API_KEY
+FIREBASE_AUTH_DOMAIN
+FIREBASE_PROJECT_ID
+FIREBASE_STORAGE_BUCKET
+FIREBASE_MESSAGING_SENDER_ID
+FIREBASE_APPID
+FIREBASE_MEASUREMENT_ID
+GOOGLE_OAUTH_CLIENT_ID

 7. Open the app in your web browser: